-Many newer faucets have spouts with extendable hoses that serve as sprayers, but before this advance, many kitchen sinks had separate sprayers that were mounted on the body of the faucet plate or off to the side in a separate hole.
+Many newer faucets have spouts with extendable hoses that serve as sprayers, but before this advance, many kitchen sinks had separate sprayers that were mounted on the body of the faucet plate or off to the side in a separate hole in the countertop.
 Free-standing kitchen sink sprayers are still available, so there's no need to buy an entirely new kitchen faucet when the sink sprayer needs to be replaced.
-Installing a kitchen sink sprayer is a fairly easy project that you can do yourself if you do not mind laying under the kitchen sink for a bit.
+Installing a kitchen sink sprayer is a fairly easy project that you can do yourself if you do not mind laying beneath the kitchen sink for a bit.

 Tools and Materials You Will Need

 - Basis wrench

 - If your faucet doesn't currently have a secondary sprayer, check the configuration of the sink to make sure that there is an available mounting hole for the sprayer.
 Also, check the faucet to make sure that there is a diverter valve nipple for the sprayer.
 This valve serves to shut off water to the spout and direct it to the sprayer hose when it senses the pressure release that occurs when you press the sprayer handle.
 If the faucet doesn’t have a diverter, a sprayer cannot be installed.